 During his time at Aurizon, in 2014 Mr Thomas was awarded Project Director High Commendation by the Australian Institute of Project Management for his work on the project.

 Dr Tony Morton is an electrical engineer and President of the Public Transport Users Association, Victoria.
-Over two decades Dr Morton has been involved in the public debate over major road projects and public transport alternatives, and for reform of governance and management arrangements for public transport, with a focus on multimodal network planning and community involvement in decision making.
+Over two decades Dr Morton has been involved in campaigns for public transport alternatives to tollroads, for improved public transport to Rowville, Doncaster and Melbourne's suburban growth areas, and for reform of governance and management arrangements for public transport, with a focus on multimodal network planning and community involvement in decision making.
 Aside from public transport Dr Morton's interests include renewable energy, smart electricity grids and modelling of complex engineering systems.
 Dr Morton works as a consultant in the electric power industry and holds adjunct academic appointments at the University of Melbourne School of Engineering and Monash University.

 Scott Harvey is a professional Account executive with over a decade experience, providing software solutions to the Construction industry.
 He has proven experience with working in the Australian Construction industry providing technical innovations to impact a company’s bottom line.

 Scott brings a wealth of experience to PlanGrid having worked at leading Construction software organisations including Aconex, HILTI and most recently Levesys.